stereolabs/zed-opencv/cpp/README.md

 #### Build for Linux

-Open a terminal in the cpp directory and execute the following command:
+Open a terminal in the sample directory and execute the following command:

     mkdir build
     cd build